pedrorreiro/easy-lolzinho/TESTING.md

-# Unit Tests - Lolzinho API
+# Unit Tests - Zhonya

-This document describes how to run and create unit tests for the Lolzinho API project.
+This document describes how to run and create unit tests for the Zhonya project.

 ## Configuration